ted-ross/skupper-X/README.md

 "Application Topology" is concerned with the logical layout of distributed software systems.
 The various software components involved and the exact way in which these components interact with one another is the business of Application Topology.
 This dimension is orthogonal to Network Topology.
 The only tie between the two dimensions is the allocation of software components in the Application Topology to sites in the Network Topology.

-The following section is being re-written to reflect the latest truth from the working code.

 ## Architecture of Skupper-X